plu5/plu5.github.io/_devlog/12-godot-dynamic-dodge-the-creeps.md

 Option to either use art drawn by us in shapes kind of like SVG, or art in characters like TTY games / ASCII art.

 What in terms of music and sound effects, can you emit mathematical sounds in code in Godot?

+## Player character
+Maybe we should use a geometric form like a square and call it _Thomas Dodged the Creeps_

 {% include fin.html %}